About the FIMS Graduate Library

 If you need materials for an in-class presentation, you can ask for an exception to the loan policy – a Special Circumstances loan.
 In this case, you would present your Western student ID card at the Service Desk, and fill out an orange Special Circumstances loan card.
 For loan requests involving more than three items, we will ask you to fill out a loan sheet for multiple items.
 All materials borrowed are due back at the end of your class.

 I noticed you have DVDs and VHS Tapes.
 Can I borrow these?

-You have the option of viewing these materials on-site using our DVD/VCR player, located in Lab C, or signing them out for a class presentation, to be returned after class.
+You have the option of viewing these materials on-site using our DVD/VCR player, located in the labs, or signing them out for a class presentation, to be returned after class.
 Additionally, these materials can be loaned out overnight, provided the item is returned before closing the following day.